Tools for God’s People

 So how do we get at the author’s intended meaning?
 Primarily through considering his words in relation to the passage’s context.
 The closer we examine the ongoing argument our particular passage is a part of, and how the book fits in the overall story of Scripture, the better we will be able to discern what the author intended to say by what he wrote.

 Since Scripture has been breathed out by God through the agency of human authors writing to a specific human audience, beware the notion of, “Here is what this passage means to me.”
-In fact, beware of interpreting the Bible in any way other than through discovering the authorial intent and discerning the implications of that message for today!
+In fact, beware of interpreting the Bible in any way other than through discovering the authorial intent and discerning the implications of the author’s message for today!

 Back in 2013, while working at Pizza Hut in Elk City, OK, I started working on a series of tracts to hand out to my approximately 60 coworkers.
 Out of 13 possible tract topics (the tracts focus on the attributes of God), I ended up writing four.
 This post contains an introduction letter that I wrote and handed out to all my coworkers before I started giving out the tracts.
 I pray you’re able to benefit from the good news contained in this series of messages!
 Here’s the introduction letter: